klamma/ar-for-eu-book/_pages/chapters/apm.md

 Official documentation in [https://scrumguides.org/](https://scrumguides.org/)

-- Scrum accepts that the development process cannot be forseen
+- Scrum accepts that the development process cannot be foreseen
 - Scrum does not reduce complexity but structures it into chunks
 - No formal contract specification
 - Scrum team members have fixed *roles*